GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ## 13. Quantum Game-Theoretic Interpretation

+This situation can be modeled for some interesting mathematical tests that Project Asimov plans to carry out — even if only for fun.

 Each torq_gamble *entangles* the Enterprise and BidNet in a shared probabilistic state.
 Until a sale occurs, both exist in a **superposition** of profit and loss — much like a qubit before measurement.

 When a product sells, the wave function collapses — the market “observes” value.

 BidNet can request bid consideration advice from the network's predictive AI (Calvin), which will use quantum-inspired game theory to forecast outcomes based on past BRLAs.
-This literal interpretation of a proposed pseudo-quantum market dynamic will be tested for veritas in the Asimov simulator.
+This metaphorical interpretation of a proposed "pseudo-quantum" market dynamic will be tested for veritas in the Asimov simulator.

+Maybe this is another breakthrough waiting to be had.

 ---

 ## 14. Watts > Wall Street

 Torq Theory formalizes the economic cost of compute and robotic labor into a **physics-based monetary unit**, where each minted token is tied to real productive work.
 But this happens without the currency shortages associated with old hard currencies or the inherent inflationary tendencies of fiat currency.

-The variation in token size, interpretation, usage, and ultimately throughput in relation to the constant energy consumption allows for a less strict backing than strictly hard currencies — as we learn how to use robots more efficiently, the value of the currency can sway slightly in relation to the value created.
-One of the jobs of the Bond Network, and by proxy the Asimov simulator, is to determine rules for pricing the BRLAs granting access to robotic labor, such that this inflationary pressure is hedged.
-A BRLA's contractual sales price also places a natural hedge on these variations occurring too quickly.

 Note that this is not price control: the Enterprise in question chooses the final selling price, and the Bond Network decides whether to make the same wager when it chooses to offer the contract.